jahnf/dcled/README.md

 ## Third party

 * `args` (https://github.com/Taywee/args) by Taylor C. Richberger <taywee@gmx.com> and
-Pavel Belikov is used for argument parsing.
+Pavel Belikov is used for argumen t parsing.

 * `moodycamel::ConcurrentQueue` (https://github.com/cameron314/concurrentqueue)
   by Cameron Desrochers is used.